 We may be living in the Information Age, but most of us can’t conceive how massively informative it really is.
 The Internet is growing at a rate of 3.7% per quarter, for a conservative estimate of 330.6M top level domains by Q1 2017.
 In the past two years alone, humans have produced more data than existed in our entire history.
 How do we avoid sinking in a vast sea of data?
 We use information skimming.

 The learning industry is an open book when it comes to sharing information, trends, and strategies.
 Why?
 Because we believe that when organizations–big and small–improve their L&D initiatives, everyone benefits. eLearning conferences during the second half of 2017 promise to be forums for networking, thought leadership, and industry disruption, and we can’t wait.
-Here are our top picks for must-attend eLearning conferences over the next year.

 In just a few short years, AI went from sci-fi thriller fodder to everyday reality.
 As soon as Amazon released Alexa and Apple’s old standby Siri started acting as a personal assistant, artificial intelligence became a part of just about every average Joe’s daily routine.
 But for some reason, that slow progression to mainstream hasn’t translated as adeptly to a learning strategy.
 In fact, a study performed by CLO and Raytheon found that only seven percent of organizations were leveraging predictive analysis in training.